liztownd/employee-directory/README.md

 ## Deployment

-The app is deployed at
+The app is deployed at <a href="https://liztownd.github.io/employee-directory/">https://liztownd.github.io/employee-directory/</a>.